-If you thought you had found an easy money mine, think again: the operation is not effortless.
-Not to mention the step of discovering and understanding the process, the implementation requires a large investment in computer equipment and a willingness to monitor the course of bitcoin permanently.
+If you thought you had found an easy money mine, think again: the operation is not without effort.
+Not to mention the step of discovering and understanding the process, implementation requires a large investment in IT equipment and a willingness to monitor the process. course of bitcoin permanently.

 What is the energy footprint of Bitcoins?

-Originally, any aspiring computer scientist could engage in the mining of Bitcoins.
-Currently, the network is almost entirely made up of processing centers dedicated to large scale mining.
-Result: It is estimated that energy consumption of the only bitcoin network is equivalent to that the national consumption of Bulgaria, not to mention the cooling of the devices.
+Originally, any budding computer scientist could engage in Bitcoin mining.
+Currently, the network is almost entirely made up of processing centers dedicated to large-scale mining.
+Result: it is estimated that the energy consumption of the only bitcoin network is equivalent to that the national consumption of Bulgaria, not to mention the cooling of the devices.

 What is the Moonlite project?